SESYNC-ci/leaflet-in-R-lesson/docs/_slides/leaflethtml.md

 ## Publish a Leaflet Map

-If you prefer not to use Shiny, you can render a map using HTML!
+You can render a map and publish it using HTML.

 Using leaflet create a map for the north east United States and add a weather data tile.